palmon

 Rating:

 Read for Bookbug.
-Review coming soooooon but will live here: Chess Story Review
+Review here: Chess Story Review

 Ways of Seeing cover